Ivoz/pypa-salt/README.md

 Future
 ======

-Once SaltStack Helium has been released and is in EPEL we can remove the git syncing stuff in ``base.gitsync``.
+Once SaltStack Helium has been released and is in PPA we can remove the git syncing stuff in ``base.gitsync``.